kurz-schluss/esp32-keyble-ha/README.md

 Took RoP09/tc-maxx last update that was posted here: https://www.mikrocontroller.net/topic/458856#6650683 and here https://github.com/tc-maxx/esp32-keyble

 Fiddled around a bit to get it to run more stable.
+IF you have problem with wifi reconnect before flash in send this command in your terminal/shell changing port with yours: esptool.py --chip esp32 --port /dev/cu.usbserial-0001 erase_flash (search on web how to install esptool)

 #UPDATE 26-08-2023
 Add command in mqtt to reboot device (using payload 7)